 Who is Considered a Squatter in Pennsylvania?

 A squatter is someone who occupies an abandoned, foreclosed, or unoccupied building or area of land without the lawful permission of the owner.
 This means that the person does not rent or own the property.
-Even so, squatting is legal in the United States and more common than you might think.
+Even so, squatting is common in the United States.

 Isn’t that Trespassing?